IMRO: a proximal quasi-Newton method for solving $l_1$-regularized least square problem: Conclusion

-We presented a proximal quasi-Newton method for solving the $l_1$-regularized least square problem.
-The approximation Hessian matrix in the suggested scheme has the format of identity minus rank one (IMRO) which allows us to compute the proximal point effectively.
-Two variants of this technique are proposed; in IMRO-1D the approximation model matches the function on a one-dimensional space, and in IMRO-2D it matches the function on a two-dimensional space.
-Our computational experiments have shown promising results.
-IMRO-2D, in particular, outperformed other state-of-the-art solvers in almost all our test cases.
 An accelerated variant of IMRO, named FIMRO, was also proposed.
-Despite theoretical advantages of FIMRO, we did not observe significant practical improvement in our experiment not reported in this paper.
-The performance of FIMRO, however, needs further study as well as the possible directions (one dimensional space) in IMRO-1D.
-Other possible directions to pursue are to adapt a suitable line search for IMRO, and apply a continuation scheme to IMRO.
+Despite theoretical advantages of FIMRO, we did not observe significant practical improvement in our experiment.
+The possible directions (one dimensional space) in IMRO-1D needs further study.
+Other possible directions to pursue are to adapt a suitable line search and a continuation scheme for IMRO.
 Although in theory the convergence rate of IMRO does not depend on the regularization parameter, a continuation scheme may enhance the performance of IMRO in practice.